 If you reject uninsured motorist coverage in Florida, you won't be covered for damages caused by an uninsured or underinsured driver.
 While your health insurance may cover medical expenses, it won't cover lost wages or pain and suffering.
 So, do I need uninsured motorist if I have health insurance?
 Yes, it's recommended, as it offers broader protection beyond medical costs.

-Do I need uninsured motorist coverage in Texas if I have a collision and comprehensive?
+Do I need uninsured motorist coverage in Texas if I have collision and comprehensive?

 Yes, you still need uninsured motorist (UM) coverage in Texas, even with collision and comprehensive coverage.